orgua/OneWireHub/README.md

 - supports up to eight slaves for now, but small changes can easily extend this to 32
 - cleaner, faster code with c++11 features (requires arduino 1.6.x or higher)
 - arduino-dependencies are found in the mockup "arduino.h" (for portability and tests)
+- hardware-dependencies are found in "platform.h", synced with onewire-lib
 - good documentation, numerous examples, easy interface for hub and sensors

 ### Recent development (latest at the top):
+- open up for a lot more platforms with "platform.h" (taken from onewire-lib)
 - fix bug: open-drain violation on slave side
-- per-bit-CRC16 with sendAndCRC16() for load-balancing, 900ns/bit, could be done for recvAndCRC16() too
+- per-bit-CRC16 with sendAndCRC16() and sendAndCRC16() for load-balancing, 900ns/bit instead of 7µs/byte on Atmega328@16MHz
 - add examples for onewire-master, for testing the bus
 - rework of checkReset() and showPresence() - Hub is much more reliable now and it saves ~120 byte program-space
 - faster CRC16 (ds2450 and ds2408 and ds2423), takes 5-7µs/byte instead of 10µs